 Every aspect of editing a video project has a million different tools and techniques, and speed and time are no exception.
-Whether you are adding slow-motion effects or shortening a video to fit a specific time frame, there’s a lot more to know than just adjusting a clips speed.
+Time interpolation in Premiere Pro is essential; Whether you are adding slow-motion effects or shortening a video to fit a specific time frame, there’s a lot more to know than just adjusting a clips speed.

 Editing time goes beyond speeding up and slowing down clips.
 Instructor Paul Murphy covers the most useful tools and tips for editing speed in Adobe Premiere Pro in his Adobe Video World session, The Need for Speed: Warping Time in Premiere Pro.